 If you are not considering a business school, then you don’t need to think anymore.
-Just strike off GMAT from the list of exams that you need to take.
-Focus on GRE and ensure that you make to the 80th plus percentile.
+Just strike-off GMAT from the list of exams that you need to take.
+Focus on GRE and ensure that you make it to the 80th plus percentile.

 Q4 – I want to keep my options open.
 While I am focusing on an MBA program, if I don’t get through a good university, then I want to be able to apply for an MS program.
 What should I do?